 Radiologist Technician Classes and Courses Overview

-Radiologist technicians usually need to earn an associate's degree in radiologic technology for entry-level employment.
+Radiologist technicians usually need to earn an associate's degree in radiologic technology or radiography for entry-level employment.
 These programs are available as Associate of Applied Science or Associate of Science degrees typically offered through 2-year colleges or technical schools.
 Some states require students to complete programs with accreditation from the Joint Review Committee on Education in Radiologic Technology (JRCERT) to qualify to get licensure.